stephroyer/Homework/homework/week1 homework/Majesty-immigration-sevices.md

 - Direct appointment booking system
 - Personalized dashboard
 - Modern UX with multilingual support
-- Emphasis on free public services
+- Emphasis on free public services.

 # Wireframes (5 pages)
 Images of all the pages at the folder